ijgnd/anki__reviewer_deck_and_card_info_sidebar/src/config.md

 - `num_of_revs`:  default is 3,  how many prior reviews should be shown in table for current and prior card
 - `optiongroup_names_length`: default is 20,
 - `show_deck_names`: "true" or "false"
-- `card_stats`: "brief" or "detailed"(as the info window from the browser)
+- `show total cards studied today`: "true" or "false", refers to the whole collection. you can't limit this to the current deck
 - `thresholds__ivl_mod_color__lower`:  70,
 - `thresholds__ivl_mod_color__upper`:  110,
 - `thresholds__lapse_mod_color__lower`:  30,
 - `thresholds__lapse_mod_color__upper`:  70
 - `try_to_show_origvmod_scheduler`:  "true" or "false"
-- `show total cards studied today`: "true" or "false", refers to the whole collection. you can't limit this to the current deck

 ### Meaning of abbreviations used